Linux 软件免费装

 详情介绍:

-ClickTrail helps WooCommerce stores and lead-generation sites stop losing campaign context between the landing page and the conversion.
-This plugin is sponsored by Funnelsheet.com.
-For WooCommerce specifically, ClickTrail keeps attribution attached to the order, pushes enriched purchase events on the thank-you page, and can optionally emit GA4-style storefront events for view_item, view_item_list, add_to_cart, remove_from_cart, and begin_checkout, plus post-purchase milestones, through the same ClickTrail pipeline.
-It is built for the parts of attribution that usually break in production: cached pages, dynamic forms, multi-page journeys, repeat visits, consent requirements, and optional server-side delivery.
-Instead of only reading the landing-page URL and hoping the data survives, ClickTrail keeps first-touch and last-touch context available until the conversion point and makes that context usable inside WordPress.
-It captures first-touch and last-touch source data, keeps it available during the user journey, and makes that data usable where conversions actually happen: That lets teams start with reliable order or form attribution first, then add browser events, consent handling, or server-side transport later when they actually need them.
-What problems it solves Core capabilities What is new in 1.5.0 This release expands WooCommerce coverage, admin operations, and native delivery breadth without changing the underlying architecture: Current admin structure The main settings experience is organized by capability: Operational screens stay separate: Supported integrations Forms behavior by plugin Supported click IDs Additional capture fields
+ClickTrail stores attribution data from landing pages and keeps it available for later form submissions, WooCommerce orders, and event flows.
+In WooCommerce, ClickTrail stores attribution on the order, pushes enriched purchase events on the thank-you page, and can optionally emit GA4-style storefront events for view_item, view_item_list, view_cart, add_to_cart, remove_from_cart, and begin_checkout, plus post-purchase milestones, through the same ClickTrail pipeline.
+It is designed for cases where attribution often breaks in practice: cached pages, dynamic forms, multi-page journeys, repeat visits, consent requirements, and optional server-side delivery.
+The plugin keeps first-touch and last-touch context available until the conversion point and makes that context usable inside WordPress.
+It captures first-touch and last-touch source data, keeps it available during the user journey, and makes that data usable where conversions actually happen: Teams can start with order or form attribution first, then add browser events, consent handling, or server-side transport when needed.
+What problems it solves Core capabilities What is new in 1.5.2 This maintenance release focuses on code-quality cleanup and standards compliance without changing runtime behavior: Current admin structure The main settings experience is organized by capability: Operational screens stay separate: Supported integrations Forms behavior by plugin Supported click IDs Additional capture fields

 安装: